ahmed-hassan97/-Finding-Lane-Lines/README.md

 - [Test on videos](#Test on videos)
 - [Improved lane finding pipeline](#Improved lane finding pipeline)
 - [Reflection](#Reflection)

 ---

 ## Overview :point_left:

 In this project, I will use the tools about computer version to identify lane lines on the road.

-I will develop a pipeline on a series of individual images, and later apply the result to a video stream (really just a series
+I will develop a pipeline on a series of individual images, and later apply the result to a video stream

-ofimages).
 ---

 ## The project :ear:

 The goals / steps of this project are the following:

 * Make a pipeline that finds lane lines on the road
 * Improve this pipeline
 * Reflect on my work